TianboJi/Dialogue-Eval/README.md

 ## Structure
 1. Directory `data/` contains two directories: `normative_json/` and `raw_mturk_csv/`

-  - `normative_json/` stores the json files that our code can process.
-Please convert your files to the following format if you would like to use our evaluation method in your own experiment.
+  - `normative_json/` stores the json files (`hits_data.json`) that our code can process.
+Please convert your files to `json files` in the following structure if you would like to use our evaluation method in your own experiment.
     + `metadata`: stores the metadata for scores and models
       - `score`: stores scorename-attributes pairs
         - `scorename`: the name of ratings, such as robotic and interesting in our experiment, with following attributes